Are Aerial Lift Accidents Preventable?

-OSHA has a helpful fact sheet on what you should and shouldn’t do when it comes to properly operating aerial lifts.
-What’s noteworthy about their data is that it aligns with something CertifyMeOnline.net has been stressing for years – nothing trumps a properly trained, OSHA-compliant worker.
-In fact, OSHA states that only trained workers can operate aerial lifts.
+OSHA provides insights into what your workers should and shouldn’t do when it comes to properly operating aerial lifts.
+What’s noteworthy about their data is that it aligns with something CertifyMeOnline.net (CMO) has been stressing for years – nothing trumps a properly trained, OSHA-compliant worker.

-According to OSHA, aerial lift training must include:
+According to OSHA, only trained workers can operate aerial lifts.
+And, OSHA requires aerial lift training include:

-- The procedures for dealing with hazards
+– Procedures for dealing with hazards

 – Instructions for the correct operation of the aerial lift, which should include the documentation of the maximum intended load and load capacity